 Spending a night watching a performance of such classics as The Nutcracker or Swan Lake at the Bolshoi Theatre is sure to be a memorable experience and the beauty all around you only adds to the sense of occasion.

 This famously fortified complex is remarkably home to five palaces and four cathedrals and is the historic, political and spiritual center of the city.
-While there may be a gaggle of tourists wherever you go, the crowds are certainly worth braving for the stupendous sights on show.
+The Kremlin serves as the residence for the country’s president.
+It has been used as a fort, and this fact is made clear by its sheer size.
+The Kremlin’s outer walls were built in the late 1400s.

 Lying at the heart of Moscow, Red Square is the most important and impressive square in the city.
 It is one of the most popular tourist attractions due to its wealth of historical sights and cultural landmarks.